-You can rub a clean finger over the sore gums, this will temporarily numb the pain.
-This is a common remedy that generally works more often than not
+You can rub a clean finger over the sore gums to temporarily numb the pain.
+This is a common remedy that generally works more often than not.

-There are teething biscuits available that make it easier.
-They are unsweetened and are great for kids who love to gnaw
+There are teething biscuits available that make the process easier.
+They are unsweetened and great for kids who love to gnaw on things.

 6. Cold Feeding Bottle

 If you freeze a feeding bottle upside down, the ice that forms near the nipple causes it to become a little hard.
-Your kid can keep chewing on it if they start getting fussy.
+Your kid can keep chewing on it if he starts getting fussy.